By Benjamin Ginsberg

 Thus, like it or not, violence often is the answer to our political problems.

 Benjamin Ginsberg is a professor of political science and chair of the Center for Advanced Governmental Studies at the Johns Hopkins University.
-This essay is adapted from his book The Value of Violence.
+This essay is adapted from his book The Value of Violence, forthcoming from Prometheus Books in September.